-During the 2015-16 fiscal year, the OFA continued the review of business cases for borrowing requests from public bodies, such as colleges, school boards and crown corporations, resulting in loans to public bodies totalling \$234 million.
-The OFA continued to support government initiatives, including the successful initial public offering of shares in Hydro One, which, resulted in gross proceeds of \$1.83 billion in 2015-16.
-Under the Trillium Trust Act, the net revenue gains are to be directed to the Trillium Trust, which will be used to help fund the Moving Ontario Forward initiative, a \$31.5 billion plan to build transportation infrastructure across the province.
-The OFA also provided financial advice on government initiatives related to the Province's assets, the electricity sector, a loan guarantee program to facilitate Aboriginal participation in energy infrastructure projects, and analysis and advice with respect to a number of Infrastructure Ontario projects.
+During the 2016-17 fiscal year, the OFA continued the review of business cases for borrowing requests from public bodies, such as colleges, school boards and crown corporations, resulting in loans to public bodies totalling \$479.6 million.
+The OFA continued to support government initiatives, including the secondary offering of Hydro One shares resulting in nearly \$2 billion in gross proceeds in 2016-17.
+Net revenue gains from the offering have been credited to the Trillium Trust to help support the Moving Ontario Forward initiative, to build transit, transportation and other priority infrastructure across the province.
+The OFA also provided financial advice and implementation support on government initiatives related to the Province's assets, the electricity sector, a loan guarantee program to facilitate Aboriginal participation in energy infrastructure projects, and analysis and advice with respect to a number of Infrastructure Ontario projects.
+The OFA will also continue to engage in public-sector financing initiatives and provide advice and support on financial aspects of government assets and electricity sector developments.